 CherryHill requires all visitors to provide information in advance as to whether they have flu-like symptoms, have been in contact with anyone infected with COVID-19, or travelled to a high-risk area.

 If a visitor answers affirmatively to any of these questions, CherryHill will request the visitor not come to the workplace until they have been asymptomatic for 14 days or can provide a clearance letter from a physician.

 CherryHill requires all visitors to provide their contact information in the event that COVID-19 develops in the workplace and the visitor may have been exposed to the COVID-19 virus.

 Surgical masks are compulsory for all visitors until further notice.

 5. Visitors to CherryHill on-site events

 Customers wishing to attend events must pre-purchase tickets online, there will be no tickets or admission available at the gate.
 Customers will be required to complete a COVID-19 customer health declaration before tickets are issued and must provide their contact information, so in the event that COVID-19 develops in the workplace and the visitor may have been exposed to the virus we are able to trace them.
-Contactless temperate screening will also be in place and all visitors over the age of 12 must wear a face mask.
+All visitors over the age of 12 must wear a face mask.

 We have limited the amount of tickets available and customers must pre-book the time and date of their visit.
-Fifteen-minute admission time slots have been implemented to alleviate queuing and congestion, ensuring that physical distancing can be achieved.
+Admission time slots have been implemented to alleviate queuing and congestion, ensuring that physical distancing can be achieved.

 COVID-19 safety information signage and distance markers are in place throughout all customer and employee touch points, as well as the implementation of extra hand sanitiser stations for employees, visitors, and contractors to use.